Josh Jung Preview, Player Props: Rangers vs. Mariners

-Josh Jung -- with an on-base percentage of .244 in his past 10 games, 72 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Seattle Mariners, with Luis Castillo on the hill, on September 30 at 7:15 PM ET.
+On Sunday, Josh Jung (hitting .211 in his past 10 games) and the Texas Rangers play the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 3:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Mariners.
+In his last game he had a hitless performance (0-for-3) against the Mariners.

 Sportsbook Promo Codes